Good Luck Duck · Free Amigurumi Crochet Pattern

 PDF Pattern

 The PDF pattern is printable, ad-free, easy to read, includes photo references, and helps support Sweet Softies!
-You'll also get the bonus NEST pattern, which is not available in the free video tutorial.
 (If you enjoy my free patterns, you can consider it as a donation to me when you buy one of my pattern PDFs!
 It allows me to maintain my blog and continue sharing more free patterns.)

 GOOD LUCK DUCK